jara001/f1tenth-rules/rules.md

     7. _Camera_:
         Both *monocamera* (e.g. Logitech C270, Logitech C920, Raspberry Pi Camera Module V2, Arducam) and *stereocameras* (e.g. Intel Realsense, ZED) are allowed.
     8. _Engine_:
         Only brushless DC motors are allowed.
 The [**Velineon 3500 kV**](https://traxxas.com/products/parts/motors/velineon3500motor), its equivalent, or anything of lower specifications regarding power and torque are allowed.
-The car must have only one DC motor driving the wheels.
+The car must have **only one** DC motor driving the wheels.
 The motor could either be sensored or sensorless as long as it meets the specifications.
     9. _Other sensors_:
         Other sensors (IMUs, encoders, custom electronic speed controllers) are not restricted.
 Indoor GPS sensors (e.g. Marvelmind) are not allowed.
     10. _Tires_:
         There are no resutrictions on the tires used by the car.
 Any and all tires that fit the wheels of the chassis are permitted.
     11. _Battery_:
-        The drive motor should be driven at most by one battery rated at **4s**.
+        The drive motor should be driven at most by one battery rated at most **4s**.
 There are no limitations on the capacity of the battery.
 More than one battery can be used on the car as long as only one 4s battery powers the motor.
 Teams are encouraged to have spare batteries to allow fast replacements in case the battery gets discharged at an inconvenient time.

 3. **Open Class** allows cars that do not fit into Restricted Class.
 These cars may compete, but they are not eligible for prizes, their ranking is kept separate, and you might not have any peers competing in the class.
 In addition, the following constraints are applied: